AzeemAhsanM/machine-test/README.md

 'pip install -r requirements.txt'

 Apply the database migrations:
-'''
-python manage.py migrate
+'python manage.py migrate'
-'''

 Start the development server:
- python manage.py runserver
+'python manage.py runserver'

 The application will be available at http://127.0.0.1:8000/.